 For over ten years the American Dysautonomia Institute has been funding research, as to dysautonomia, including at the Mayo Clinic, the National Institutes of Health, Vanderbilt Medical Center, and the Medical College of Wisconsin.
 We also work to increase disease awareness, among health care providers, to reduce the plague of long delays as to correctly diagnosing dysautonomia.

 Dysautonomia affects the body's ability to handle gravity.
 When a person stands up, blood pools in the legs.
 Normally, the autonomic nervous system will compensate by constricting blood vessels and pushing the blood to the brain.
-However, often this does not occur in an individual with non-familial dysautonomia (NFD).
+However, often this does not occur in an individual with dysautonomia.
 As a result, the person becomes dizzy, light-headed, and may faint.

 Recently, doctors have tied together a specific urinary disorder called Interstitial Cystitis (which affects the bladder), with dysautonomia.
 People with Interstitial Cystitis (IC) generally experience intense pelvic pain, and urgency and frequency of urination especially upon laying down or sleeping.
 Often people have to sleep on the toilet because they are urinating every fifteen minutes.
 Not only do they always have the urge which clearly affects every part of their life (such as work, being in the car, etc.), but they are also in horrifying pain.

 In addition, digestion is controlled by the autonomic nervous system (ANS).
-When the ANS malfunctions causing non-familial dysautonomia (NFD), the person challenged with the situation commonly develops gastrointestinal problems.
+When the ANS malfunctions, causing dysautonomia, the person challenged with the situation commonly develops gastrointestinal problems.
 Symptoms include nausea and abdominal pain.

-While these are some of the more obvious symptoms of NFD, there are many more, as the autonomic nervous system affects all automatic functions of the body.
-Because NFD can cause problems in multiple organ systems, patients often go from specialist to specialist trying to figure out what is wrong and how their various symptoms are related.
+While these are some of the more obvious symptoms of dysautonomia there are many more, as the autonomic nervous system affects all automatic functions of the body.
+Because dysautonomia can cause problems in multiple organ systems, patients often go from specialist to specialist trying to figure out what is wrong and how their various symptoms are related.